Kingflow-23/EEG-Benchmark-on-DEAP-dataset/METHODOLOGY.md

 DEAP provides one rating for an entire trial, so every window inherits a noisy, constant label.
 Results depend strongly on split choice.
 A one-off run measures architecture performance for one seed, not uncertainty; publication-quality work should repeat several seeds and report dispersion.
-Sample-limited runs are useful for feasibility testing but are labeled by exact train/test counts and must not be compared with full-data runs as if equivalent.

 ## Extension checklist

-A new candidate belongs in `src/models/registry.py` only when it:
+A new candidate belongs in `src/models/model_registry.py` only when it:

 1. consumes the existing `(n, 160)` feature matrix without alternate preprocessing;
 2. implements `fit` and returns finite `(n, 2)` rows from `predict_proba`;
 3. fits every learned transformation exclusively on training rows;
 4. accepts the run seed or documents why determinism is unavailable;
 5. can be serialized with enough state for later probability inference;
-6. records dependency, computational, sample-size, and semantic limitations.
+6. records computational, sample-size, and semantic limitations.

-No model-specific evaluation branch should be added.
-If a proposed architecture requires raw signals, a scalp grid, or sequences of multiple windows, it belongs in a separately named benchmark with a separately documented data contract.